flatcar/flatcar-app-jitsi/README.md

     - Title follows the format `YYYY-MM-DD Flatcar <what>`, e.g. for the 2025 October Office Hours it's `2025-10-08 Flatcar Office Hours`.
     - Summary can be copy+pasted from the Agenda "discussion" on GitHub.
   - After updating meta-information, click "share" (a curved arrow on the right, at the very top).
-    - copy the video URL and *paste it into a new browser window*.
+    - Copy the video URL and *paste it into a new browser window*.
     - After the window loaded (the stream will show as "live stream offline"), copy the URL from the address bar.

 Best leave the Youtube streaming UI tab open.
 You'll need it later for the streaming key.